-The Board of Trustees will appoint a Designated Liaison Person from within the Board of Trustees.
+The Board of Trustees will appoint a Designated Liaison Person from within the Trust.

-The Trust will adhere to the guidelines of the National Board for Safeguarding Children in the Catholic Church.
+The Trust will adhere to the guidelines of the National Board for Safeguarding Children in the Catholic Church in Ireland.
 (NBSCCCI)

-THE IRISH PILGRIMAGE TRUST SAFEGUARDING CHILDREN POLICY 7.
-MANAGING CONCERNS/COMPLAINTS
+7. MANAGING CONCERNS/COMPLAINTS

 The welfare and protection of our guests will be the paramount consideration, with due regard to the rights of all parties.
 The requirement of civil and criminal law will be met, and all requirements to notify the statutory authorities will be met.
 The support needs of the complainants and any other relevant person will be addressed.